 In May 2022, the GIC Joint Venture completed the sale of a 169-guestroom Hilton Garden Inn San Francisco Airport North in San Francisco, CA for a gross selling price of \$75.0 million.
-The sale of this property resulted in a net gain of \$20.5 million to the GIC Joint Venture.
+The sale of this property resulted in a net gain of \$20.5 million to the GIC Joint Venture during the year ended December 31, 2022.